Applicants to the IMAT Program should pay careful attention to the following supplemental requirements stipulated in the IMAT RFAs:

 Quantitative Performance Measure Requirement

 Applications must include a specific section labeled “Performance Measures” as a part of the Research Strategy portion of the application.
 Performance Measures should be well described, quantitative, and scientifically justified.
-Discuss the performance measures as a means of judging the success of the R21 or R33 project.
+Performance measures are a means of judging the success of the R21 or R33 project.
 Specific aims may not be regarded as performance measures (unless they include quantitative end points).
 The specific aims describe the goals and intended path of the research.
-Quantitative performance measures are a way of determining whether an applicant has successfully reached the specified goals.
+Quantitative performance measures are a way for the applicant show how they will determine if they have successfully reached the specified goals.
 In most cases, applicants should provide a performance measure for each specific aim.
 Performance measures should be clearly stated and presented in a quantitative manner, such as numerical specifications of sensitivity and specificity or a count of some desired or newly discovered molecule, etc. Several examples of quantitative performance measures follow:

 - Detection of a targeted cancer cell in 109 normal cells;

 - Demonstration that the measured analyte is highly correlated (Pearson correlation coefficient r >0.95) for a given human serum sample when analyzed on different days.
 This should include mean, standard deviation, and relative standard deviation for repeatability targets superior to next best approach (if applicable);

 - Reduction of sequence read errors to one in 5,000,000 base pairs;

 - Demonstration that the technology gives the same result in 95 out of 100 assays; and/or

 - Demonstration that the technology can be n-fold faster, or n-fold more sensitive, or n-fold more specific, etc than the current "gold standard" technology.

 An application lacking quantitative performance measures as determined by the NCI program staff will be returned to the applicant without review.